Jefferson Co. district attorney asks for tips as search continues for suspect in Paighton Houston case

 District Attorney Washington stayed behind for a Facebook live, providing more insight into the case.
 Due to technical difficulties, the Livestream was separated into two parts.
 You can watch part 1 and part 2 below.

-In the Facebook live, Washington describes the significance in Hampton’s charge: abuse of corpse.
+In the Facebook live, Washington describes the significance in Hampton’s charge: abuse of a corpse.

 Washington said, “This is a class C felony basically with a range of punishment a year and a day to 10 years [in prison].
 It’s dealing with the way a body was treated that would outrage the ordinary family sensibilities.
 He has been charged with abuse of a corpse, not felony murder, not murder, not manslaughter or anything like that.
 I think there has been a misconception that he has been charged with murder.”